VishnuPavithranCK/UIPEPinternship/README.md

 # UIPEPintership
-This project is to display the basic static web page.
+This project is to display the basic static web page using HTML only.